kobacat/Project-Diva-AFT-Steam-Deck/guide.md

-## PROJECT DIVA ARCADE FUTURE TONE STEAM DECK GUIDE
+## PROJECT DIVA ARCADE FUTURE TONE STEAM DECK GUIDE - BOTTLES METHOD

+Special thanks to [EIREXE](https://github.com/EIREXE) and [Nastys](https://github.com/nastys) for the help getting this method working properly.

-WARNING: This method worked for me, but it may not work for you.
+**WARNING:** This method worked for me, but it may not work for you.
 I don't take any responsibility if you somehow end up bricking or breaking something, and I can't provide tech support for anything relating to that either.
 This guide isn't going to be _too_ technical, but **make sure you're safe modifying your system if needed, and that you're comfortable with something possibly breaking down the line.** You've been warned.

 Still here?
 Cool, let's get started.